ndd21/PHYS281/docs/gravity.md

   simulation due to approximations, etc. However, it does not guarantee that the simulation will have the same size of error when it is applied to a regime for which there is not an analytical solution.
-- Apply the simulation to a system for which there is experimental data so that the simulation can be directly tested against reality.
+- Apply the simulation to a system for which there are experimental data so that the simulation can be directly tested against reality.
 In some ways this is of course what physics is all about and so is a good approach.
-The difficulty here is that experimental data often contains many additional subtle effects which may not be in your simulation so it may not be easy to understand where any discrepancies come from.
+The difficulty here is that experimental data often contain many additional subtle effects which may not be in your simulation so it may not be easy to understand where any discrepancies come from.
 - For a range of systems, consider whether the simulation conserves quantities that you would expect to be conserved, e.g., energy, or total linear or angular momentum.
-Although conservation of energy, etc does not guarantee that the details of the simulation are accurate, it provides a quick global check of the simulation's properties.
+Although conservation of energy, etc., does not guarantee that the details of the simulation are accurate, it provides a quick global check of the simulation's properties.

 You are going to want to consider carefully how to use these approaches to assess the accuracy of